ie3-institute/simona/docs/readthedocs/models/bm_model.md

 ![](../_static/figures/models/bm_model/bm_parameters.png)

+### Attributes, Units and Remarks

+Please refer to {doc}`PowerSystemDataModel - BM Model <psdm:models/input/participant/bm>` for Attributes and Units used in this Model.

 ### Assumptions
 The biomass is used in a cogeneration process.
 The thermal output is used for heating purposes and therefore weather-dependent.